Faith in Action

 They keep back suitable food from Autumn onwards, things such as tinned ham, luxury biscuits, Christmas puddings, chocolate, children’s sweets etc. Depending on what funding they have we might also buy in some extras, eg satsumas, cakes, cheeses, mince pies, chocolate tree decorations….

-We will begin collecting food items in reception from November 2020
+We will begin collecting food items from Tuesday December 1st -Monday 14th December 2020

 Our donations make a real difference, even if we all brought one item in we could make someone’s Christmas a better one this year.